-This Global-Priority Level Important Bird Area (IBA) now contains more than 25,000 acres and is just minutes from downtown Sacramento.
+This Global-Priority Level Important Bird Area contains more than 25,000 acres and is just minutes from downtown Sacramento.
 Both seasonal and permanent wetlands are present as well as riparian woodland and valley grassland, providing habitat for a large variety of birds.
 Seasonal flooding provides key habitat for countless waterfowl migrating along the Pacific Flyway, one of four major migratory routes in the United States.

 The wildlife area is open to the public when the bypass is not flooded.
 General hours are sunrise to sunset, with the wildlife area closed on Christmas Day.
 The entrance gate may be closed on holidays if staff are unavailable.
 During hunting season (September-February), auto and pedestrian access is limited to the auto tour loop.
 Additional areas are open to autos and pedestrians the rest of the year.
 You may park along the gravel roads as well as in designated parking areas.
 A number of foot trails are available from various parking lots.
 The headquarters, which features exhibits of local birds, is located on Chiles Road (parallel to and south of Interstate 80) west of the entrance to the wildlife area.